4. More ressources for social work and counseling

 Sex workers should not have to fend for themselves or rely on the help of exploitative people.
 They can be professionally supported and advised by accepting social workers and counselors who can accompany them.
-Special counseling centers, drug and HIV-support services and health authorities have the opportunity, through their services and facilities and through outreach work, to maintain close contact with sex workers – all the more so if the staff include people with experience of sex work and people with sensitivity for different socio-cultural backgrounds (for example, people from the same countries as some of the clients).
+Special counseling centers, drug and HIV-support services have the opportunity, through their services and facilities and through outreach work, to maintain close contact with sex workers – all the more so if the staff include people with experience of sex work and people with sensitivity for different socio-cultural backgrounds (for example, people from the same countries as some of the clients).

 • Outreach counseling for initial contact with sex workers who have not yet been connected to any support organization.